These are the Conditions of Hire of the Village Hall. (For Site Use Terms and Conditions click here)

 The Hall is fitted with an intruder alarm connected to the Police.
 The HIRER may be provided by the COMMITTEE with a key to the main door of the Hall and an alarm fob for the period of the hire and their operation explained.
 Alternatively, other arrangements for opening and closing may be made with the agreement of the COMMITTEE.
 Other doors to the outside of the Hall may be opened by prior arrangement with the COMMITTEE.
 Loss of a key and/or alarm fob is to be reported to the COMMITTEE immediately.
 The HIRER will be liable for a charge for the replacement of each key and alarm fob lost.

-The Hall employs a cleaner and a caretaker.
-Full use of the kitchen and hire of the complete Hall for major events will include a charge to cover the additional services required of these employees and will be stated where this applies.
+The Hall employs a cleaning firm and a caretaker.
+Full use of the kitchen and hire of the complete Hall for major events will include a charge to cover the additional services required of these employees.
 If the requirements of the HIRER are stated prior to an event, the caretaker will assist in arranging these if requested to do so.
-He may also assist in clearing away after an event if requested to do so.

 The HIRER shall ensure that no bolts, nails, tacks, screws, bits, pins, Sellotape or other like materials are driven or fixed into any part of the Hall, nor shall any placards or any other articles be fixed thereto without the previous permission of the COMMITTEE.
 A wooden rail has been provided around the main hall for hanging decorations across the room.